ceejbot/soulsy/README.md

 ## Credits

 I could not have approached the rendering code without the work in [LamasTinyHud](https://www.nexusmods.com/skyrimspecialedition/mods/82545), so [mlthelama](https://github.com/mlthelama) gets all the props.
 I also learned a lot about how to make an SKSE plugin by reading their source.
 Give that HUD a try if you don't like the souls-game style, or want a UI you can edit in-game.
-The original has more features than this one does!
-It's also the only hotkeys hud mod I tried that worked well in my game, so that's a testimonial.
+The original is the only hotkeys hud mod I tried that worked well in my game, so that's a testimonial.

 The icons for the built-in theme are the usual SkyUI icons, plus the `futura-book-bt` true-type font.
 The background assets were built from scratch but were inspired by the [Untarnished UI skin](https://www.nexusmods.com/skyrimspecialedition/mods/82545) for LamasTinyHUD by [MinhazMurks](https://www.nexusmods.com/skyrimspecialedition/users/26341279).

-The icons are the SkyUI icons by psychosteve, which are used in so many places I am not sure how to credit them.
+The built-in icons are the SkyUI icons by psychosteve, which are used in so many places I am not sure how to credit them.
 The icons for the Ceej remix layout are licensed to me from the Noun Project for use without attribution, but I am going to give attribution anyway because they're great icons.
 I am using the [Role Playing Game collection](https://thenounproject.com/browse/collection-icon/role-playing-game-70773/?p=1) by [Maxicons](https://thenounproject.com/maxicons/).
+The THICC icon pack uses icons with permission from the [THICC icon mod](https://www.nexusmods.com/skyrimspecialedition/mods/90508).

 The font in use for some layouts is [Inter](https://rsms.me/inter/).

 [cxx](https://cxx.rs/) made developing the C++/Rust bridge a snap.
-This crate unlocks Rust as a viable language for all of your modding needs.
-The only drawback is that async Rust is not yet supported, but there are workarounds described in the docs.
+This crate unlocks Rust as a viable language for all of your modding needs. [bindgen](https://rust-lang.github.io/rust-bindgen/introduction.html) is also available for doing this, but `cxx` generates _safer_ C++ bindings by restricting the kinds of code generated.
+Its major drawback is that async Rust is not yet supported, but there are workarounds described in the docs.

 ## License